markkolich/havalo-kvs/README.md

 ## Features

-* Zero Configuration &ndash; Drop `havalo.war` into your Servlet container, and get a local K,V store with **nothing else to install**.
+* **Zero Configuration** &ndash; Drop `havalo.war` into your Servlet container, and get a local K,V store with **nothing else to install**.
 For a slightly *more* secure deployment, create one `.properties` file with the right magic in it and place it in your Servlet container's default configuration directory.

+* **Runs in your Existing Servlet Container** &ndash; Most "enterprisy" like environments *still* deploy their business logic core in some type of Servlet container.
+If you need local K,V storage without installing or configurating any additional software in your stack, chances are good Havalo will just work for you out-of-the box.

-* In-Memory Locking &ndash; Completely avoids relying on the filesystem to manage resource locking.
+* **In-Memory Locking** &ndash; Completely avoids relying on the filesystem to manage resource locking.
 As a result, Havalo manages all locks on `objects` and `repositories` in local memory.
 As such, Havalo behaves the same on ext3, ext4, NTFS, NFS Plus, etc.  No matter where you deploy Havalo, you can trust it will do the right thing.

-* In-Memory Indexing &ndash; Searchable object indexes are held in memory and flushed to disk as needed.
-The size of your object indexes are only limited by the amount of memory available to your Servlet container.
+* **In-Memory Indexing** &ndash; Searchable object indexes are held in memory and flushed to disk as needed.
+The size of your object indexes are only limited by the amount of memory available to your Servlet container JVM.

-* Trusted Stack &ndash; Written in **Java**, built around **Spring 3.1.3**.
+* **Trusted Stack** &ndash; Written in Java, built around Spring 3.1.3.
 Deployable in any **Servlet 3.0** compatible container.
 Tested and verified on Tomcat 7 and Jetty 8.

-* Runs in your Existing Servlet Container &ndash; Most "enterprisy" like environments *still* deploy their business logic core in some type of Servlet container.
-If you need local K,V storage without installing or configurating any additional software in your stack, chances are good Havalo will just work for you out-of-the box.

-* RESTful API &ndash; Once deployed, Havalo immeaditely provides a RESTful API that just makes perfect freakin' sense.
+* **RESTful API** &ndash; Once deployed, Havalo immeaditely provides a RESTful API that just makes perfect freakin' sense.

 ## Compatibility